kirarpit/plexwrap/README.md

 ### Prerequisites

-- Python 3.9+
-- Node.js 16+ (for local development)
 - Docker and Docker Compose (recommended)
-- Access to Plex server
-- Tautulli instance
+- Tautulli instance (connected to your Plex server)
+- Python 3.9+ (for local development only)
+- Node.js 16+ (for local development only)

 ### 1. Configure